holtzy/Roneliners/Readme.md

 # R one-liners for daily analysis

 Here is a set of R one-liners that I use on a daily basis for my data analysis.
 See also the Stephen Turner's [bioinformatics one-liners](https://github.com/stephenturner/oneliners) that gave me the inspiration.
+Note that the vast majority of the examples need the [tidyverse library](https://www.tidyverse.org) to be loaded. `library(tidyverse)`.

 ## Contents